About the Splunk Enterprise license usage report view

 Identify metrics data in your license usage report

-You can identify metrics data by clicking the Previous 30 days tab and sorting by index.
+You can identify metrics data by selecting License Usage - Previous 30 Days, and split by index.

 Set up an alert